lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 NB-IoT and 3GPP wireless access, in general, assumes byte-aligned payload.
 Therefore the L2 word for NB-IoT MUST be considered 8 bits, and the padding treatment should use this value accordingly.

 # Security considerations
-3GPP access security is specified in [TGPP33203].
+This document does not add any security considerations and follows the 3GPP access security document specified in [TGPP33203].

 # 3GPP References